apache/cordova-cli/README.md

 cordova-client has been tested on Mas OS X and Linux.

+If you are using cordova-client for building iOS applications, you will need to run the latest Mac OS with the latest XCode (4.5+) and XCode Command Line Tools.

-In it's prototype stages, cordova-client will only work on Cordova v2.1.0.
+In it's prototype stages, cordova-client only works with Cordova v2.2.0rc1.

 # Install